ahmetbrl38/Rocket-Challenge-Game/README.md

 # :rocket: Rocket Challenge Game

 This is a Rocket Challenge game designed and developed in Unity.
-That is the first 3D Game I've developed myself.
-There is only 1 level in this game.
-It is very simple to play and basic to start.This game served me understanding the basics of Unity.
+There are 5 levels in the game.
+It is very simple to play and basic to start.
+This game served me understanding more than basics of Unity such as changing scenes,fail,restart.

 ###  :sassy_man: Explenation:

-⇒ One Level,One Player

-⇒ Try to pass blocks without touching and reach the end point.
-The color of it's gonna turn red as you touch a block.
+⇒ Try to let the rocket pass obstacles without touching till the end point.
+You're gonna need to try again if you hit any obstacle.
+If you successfully reach to end point,you can pass the next level.
+At the end of last level,game is going to restart automatically.

+###  :sassy_man: Game Design:

+⇒ Player Experience: Precision,Skillful

+⇒ Core Mechanic: Skillfully fly spaceship and avoid environmental hazards.

+⇒ Core Game Loop: Get from A to B to complete the level.
+Then progress to next level.

 ###  :dart: Experiences:

-⇒ Using SerializeField

-⇒ Understanding Start() & Update() Methods

-⇒ C# Formatting & Input.GetAxis() Usage

-⇒ Cinemachine Follow Camera

-⇒ Using OnCollisionEnter(),GetComponent<>(),Time.time

-⇒ Caching A Reference

-⇒ Rotating an Object,Preparing Prefabs

-⇒ Basic Collision
+⇒

 ### :camera_flash: Preview: